 Perineal urethrostomy surgery is most commonly recommended in the following situations.

 • Recurrent urethral obstructions.
-It is possible for obstructions to be common and reoccurring in some male cats.
-Although it is possible to remove the blockages in these cats continually, they may also benefit from perineal urethrostomy surgery to try to avoid or lower the risk of future obstructions.
+Obstructions can be common and reoccurring in some male cats.
+Although it is possible to remove the blockages in these cats multiple times, they may also benefit from perineal urethrostomy surgery to try to avoid or lower the risk of future obstructions.

 Before opting for perineal urethrostomy surgery, it is crucial to have a thorough consultation with a veterinarian to receive a proper diagnosis and assessment of the cat's health through a physical examination.